 "You good?" he asked, stroking her back gently.
 She nodded slowly, raising her chin to meet his gaze with her own.

 "Good," Robin whispered, letting his arms fall away from her.
 He looked back at Chrom, evident concern for his daughter's well being etched across the Exalted features.
 Hesitating for half a second, Chrom reached out, placing a comforting hand on the princess's shoulder.

 "Lucina, if you're right and this word is like yours, then the twelve heroes Naga mentioned must be this timeline's versions of you and your friends.
 Painful as they are, your memories of those events might be what we need to get us through this."
-Chrom paused, squeezing Lucina's shoulder in what Robin recognised as a comforting gesture.
+Chrom paused, squeezing Lucina's shoulder in what Robin recognized as a comforting gesture.
 "Did anything like what Naga described happen in your timeline?"

 Robin nodded.
 "Sounds like making for those ruins are our best bet.
 I'll talk to the four of them, see if they remember anything of tactical significance."